RalfG/python-wheels-manylinux-build/README.md

 Build manylinux wheels for a (Cython) Python package.

-This action uses the [manylinux](https://github.com/pypa/manylinux) container to build manylinux wheels for a (Cython) Python package.
+This action uses the [manylinux](https://github.com/pypa/manylinux) containers to build manylinux wheels for a (Cython) Python package.
 The wheels are placed in a new directory `wheelhouse` and can then be uploaded to PyPI in the next step of your workflow.